Why buy a fast estate car?

-But try calling any of these examples boring!
-These are fast estate cars which are a different kettle of fish altogether.
-There is just something sinister and cool about an estate car that can gather speed like a sports car, and in some cases, leave the sports car owner for dust.
+There is something cool about an estate car that can gather speed like a sports car, and in some cases, leave the sports car driver for dust.

 What's more, this Autobahn stormer can put all of its immense power down with serious ease thanks to Mercedes-Benz 4MATIC All-Wheel Drive.
-Or maybe you're a keen driver, and a tad crazy, then you can send all of the 600 odd ponies to the rear wheels!
+Or maybe you're a keen driver, and a tad crazy, then you can send all the 600 odd ponies to the rear wheels.

 And as it's an estate, you get 640 litres of boot space, which increases to a class-leading 1,820 litres with the rear seats folded.

-With 670bhp, this is one incredibly quick estate car, taking just 3.4 seconds to reach 62mph from standstill, when equipped with the Sport Chrono Package.
-All-wheel drive ensures the power is utilised perfectly too and can reach a top speed of 192mph, where it is legal to do so of course, like a German Autobahn for example.
+With 552bhp, this is one incredibly quick estate car, taking just 3.7 seconds to reach 62mph from standstill, when equipped with the Sport Chrono Package.
+All-wheel drive ensures the power is utilised perfectly too and can reach a top speed of 182mph, where it is legal to do so of course, like a German Autobahn for example.

-Finally, being a Porsche means it is a joy to drive and material choice is excellent.
-It could be argued that it's also one of the most unique looking estate cars too.
+Finally, being a Porsche means it is a joy to drive, and material choice is excellent.
+It could be argued that it's also one of the unique looking estate cars too.

 MINI Clubman JCW

-This is thanks to a 302bhp engine, also found in the brand-new BMW 1 Series M135i, which is also complemented with four wheel drive, again mirroring the BMW M135i xDrive.
+This is thanks to a 302bhp engine, also found in the BMW 1 Series M135i, which is also complemented with four-wheel drive, again mirroring the BMW M135i xDrive.

 The boot offers 360 litres of space which can be increased to 1,250 litres with the rear seats folded.
 With 6-doors, the Clubman is not just the fastest accelerating MINI, but also the most unique looking estate in our list.
-The MINI Clubman is for those who like to stand out, but also don't like to hang about!
+It is a car for those who like to stand out, but also don't like to hang about.

-Unlike a traditional BMW, the 540i xDrive Touring comes with all-wheel drive (xDrive) meaning power can be distributed effectively, in any weather.
+Unlike a traditional BMW, the 550i xDrive comes with all-wheel drive (xDrive) meaning power can be distributed effectively, in any weather.

 That makes it more than welcome in this league of fast estate cars.
-It's also wonderfully practical too with 570-litres of boot space, which increases to an impressive 1700-litres with the rear seats folded flat.
+It's also wonderfully practical too with 530 litres of boot space, which increases to an impressive 1700 litres with the rear seats folded flat.

 Volvo V60 Polestar

 This is perhaps where the stereotype came from, as old Volvo estates were extremely boxy, and quite slow.
-But recently, Volvo decided to push their Polestar sub brand, and give a V60 estate some serious power; 345bhp to be precise, good enough for the 62mph sprint in just 4.8 seconds.
+But recently, Volvo decided to push their Polestar sub brand, and give a V60 estate some serious power.
+345bhp to be precise, good enough for the 62mph sprint in just 4.8 seconds.
+500Nm of torque.

-Boot space is good - it is a Volvo after all - and offers 430 litres, or 1,241 litres with the rear seats folded.
-Volvo prove they still know a thing or two about estates!
+Boot space is good - it is a Volvo after all - and offers 529 litres, or 1,441 litres with the rear seats folded, proving Volvo still know a thing or two about estates.

-This concludes our Fast Estate Cars blog.
-As you can see, the estate car doesn't have to be boring, and manufacturers are still ensuring their estates offer plenty of practicality, along with performance to give coupes and supercars a run for their money for sure.
+As you can see, the estate car does not have to be boring, and manufacturers are still ensuring their estates offer plenty of practicality, along with performance to give coupés and supercars a run for their money.

-In a world where the SUV is highly regarded, it is always good to be reminded of the fast estate car!
+In a world where SUVs are highly regarded, it is always good to be reminded of the brilliantly capable fast estate car.